GregHilston/toolbox/README.md

     - zA: open a fold your cursor is on recursively
     - zc: close a fold your cursor is on
     - zC: close a fold your cursor is on recursively

+## TODO

+### Ansible Refactor

+- [ ] Get Flatpaks that we're installed by `./bin/install_flatpaks.sh` to be installed by `./ansible/playbooks/install-flatpaks.yml`

+### Legacy

+- Get our i2 dot file to be close to our i3 gaps dot file
+- i2-gaps currently does not have a PPA released for Ubuntu 22.04 Jamming Jelly Fish.
+Once it does, resolve these two issues
+    - get i2-gaps to be installed and not just i3-wm. the repository is not working for pop os 22.04
+    - Get `dot/i2-gaps/build-i3-config.sh` to be ran, and `/home/ghilston/.i3` directory to be created so we can symlink the build `dot/i3-gaps/config` directory